Tack-Tau/FpGNN/README.md

 ## How to cite

-Please cite the following work if you want to use FpCNN.
+Please cite the following work if you want to use FpGNN:

+For CGCNN framework, please cite:
 ```
 @article{PhysRevLett.120.145301,
   title = {Crystal Graph Convolutional Neural Networks for an Accurate and Interpretable Prediction of Material Properties},